ebisho02/comp20-ebishop/security/README.md

 by: Elizabeth Bishop

-Time spent: ??
+Time spent: 4 hours

-Help from: ??
+Help from: COMP20 course staff

 Credits:
 This writeup is modeled after the written by Gabe Joseph